 For King County health care providers

 Did you know that healthcare providers can receive federally-funded vaccines for low-income and uninsured children at no cost?
-Visit the Vaccines for Children (VFC) program for more information.
+Learn more about the Washington State Childhood Vaccine Program.

 Incomplete immunization records

 Titers can be used to test serologic immunity when no vaccination records are available and the patient/parent is vaccine hesitant.
 However, revaccination is almost always the best first approach.
 Repeating vaccinations is safe and acceptable and prevents the time and resources involved with obtaining and interpreting serologic tests.
 Your clinic may already have a standard protocol in place for titers.
 Consult this helpful table:

 |MMR||Can get titer if status is unknown.
 IgG may be difficult to interpret if exposed.
 When deciding whether or not to use a titer and when interpreting results, consider recent exposure to disease.|

 |Hep A||Can get titer.|

 |Polio||Can get titer.
 Patients need protective level titers for ALL three types of polio.
 If titers show protection for only one or two types, the patient should be revaccinated.|

 |DTaP||Can get titer if > 3 doses given, or give a dose and get a titer.
 There is no titer for pertussis.|